jemmott/jemmott.github.io/index.md

 ## Lecturer @ UC San Diego

-I [teach at UC San Diego](https://ucsdnews.ucsd.edu/pressrelease/data_science_freshman_makes_his_first_cloud) as part of the Halıcıoğlu Data Science Institute.
+From Fall 2018 through March 2021 I [taught at UC San Diego](https://ucsdnews.ucsd.edu/pressrelease/data_science_freshman_makes_his_first_cloud) as part of the undergraduate data science program in the Halıcıoğlu Data Science Institute.
 I designed a class that is super fun: [DSC 96: Perspectives in Data Science](https://www.dsc96.com/home), which I like describing as "intro-level big picture plus stuff that fell between the cracks in other classes".
 You can watch the lectures from Fall 2020 [here](https://www.youtube.com/playlist?list=PL2xVoaOLNqb0VG4GrqRw98GkLk4R_Kcx3).

 I have also taught a large intro lecture class: [DSC 10: Principles of Data Science](https://sites.google.com/view/dsc10), designed and taught a seminar on technical presentations and interview skills [DSC 90](https://www.dsc90.com/), and Fall 2020 am running the senior capstone project track on recommender systems ([DSC180A](https://github.com/jemmott/dsc180a06-fa20)).